Python Lecture Part 1 - Python's Philosophy and Design Principles

 # Actually:

-# - Python interface layer (what users see)
+# - Python interface layer (what you see)

 # - NumPy C API layer (connects Python and C)